 To further enhance the taste of the fishballs, these balls are dipped in the fishball sauce.
 The fishball sauce is a sweet and salty sauce with a thick consistency.
 The sauce is made by mixing water, brown sugar, soy sauce, cassava flour or cornstarch, onion, garlic and seasonings in a large saucepan.
 Stir to blend the ingredients.
 Make sure that the flour or cornstarch is completely dissolve in the mixture before turning on the heat.
 Unless you want some random granules of flour floating in the sauce.
 No one wants that.
 Boil the mixture until the sauce thickens.
 Continuously stir the sauce to prevent the bottom part from burning.
 You may prepare a separate spicy sauce by adding a piece of chili into the sauce.

 Place the fishballs in a serving plate with the sauce in a separate bowl.
 Dip these tasty fishballs into the sauce and enjoy eating.
+Follow our recipes that will show you how to make fish balls in your home.

 If you are looking to learn how to make fish balls, then this fish-ball recipe will guide you step by step procedure and instructions to make a most tastiest fishball you ever made.
-This Filipino fishball recipe comes with a recipe for fish ball sauce. we believe this is the best fish ball recipe and if you just follow this recipe you will be able to make a wonderful for your family
+This Filipino fishball recipe comes with a recipe for fish ball sauce. we believe this is the best fish ball recipe and if you just follow this recipe you will be able to make a wonderful for your family.

 Homemade Fishball with Fishball SauceCourse: Filipino Recipes